- Home

 - Create an ASP.NET Web Application (ASC.Web.Sample) project and put it to the

-...web\studio\ASC.Web.Studio\Products\Samplefolder.IMPORTANT!!!
-The output dll file name must be "ASC.Web.*.dll". - Connect the required references from
+...web\studio\ASC.Web.Studio\Products\Samplefolder.Important The output dll file name must be "ASC.Web.*.dll". - Connect the required references from

 ...\web\studio\ASC.Web.Studio\bin\:ASC.Common.dll ASC.Core.Common.dll ASC.Data.Storage.dll ASC.Web.Core.dll ASC.Web.Studio.dll - Implement the

-IProductinterface in theProductEntryPoint.csfile.IMPORTANT!!!
-The ProductID must be unique Guid (in VS2012 it is generated asTOOLS->GUID->New GUID) - Add the following lines to the
+IProductinterface in theProductEntryPoint.csfile.Important The ProductID must be unique GUID (in Visual Studio 2012, it can be generated viaTools->GUID->New GUID) - Add the following lines to the

 AssemblyInfo.csfile:[assembly: Product(typeof(ASC.Web.Sample.Configuration.ProductEntryPoint))] - Inherit the Master from